 Autonomous vehicles are posing new challenges and raising a lot of questions when it comes to accidents and liability in Washington, D.C.
-If you or a loved one has been injured in a Washington, D.C. accident involving an autonomous vehicle, speak to a highly capable lawyer with Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP today.
+If you or a loved one has been injured in a Washington, D.C. accident involving an autonomous vehicle, speak to a highly capable lawyer with Koonz McKenney Johnson & DePaolis LLP today.
 We will go over the circumstances of your accident and determine your legal options.

 Driver Assistance: Car handles one automatic task at a time, like automatic braking.

 Partial Automation: Capable of steering and acceleration being done simultaneously, but human intervention is still needed.

 Conditional Automation: In certain conditions, the vehicle can perform all safety-oriented functions, but a driver is needed to intercede when alerted.

 High Automation: Autonomous: Full autonomous operation of the vehicle, including navigating situations where a human driver would normally need to intervene.

 Full Automation: The vehicle is completely autonomous without a driver present.

 Who is Liable in a D.C.
 Autonomous Vehicle Accident?

 A variety of factors go into determining liability for autonomous vehicle accidents, including the automatic driving level of the vehicle and if there was a human driver present.
 Liability may fall on the: